 We’ve already talked about cosying up your home with various lighting solutions here.
 But that’s not all – you could have the sweetest, most adorable fairy lights with actual fairies throwing around rainbow dust but if your room’s not a curated sanctuary of yours then it’s just gonna look (and feel) utter pants.
-The ultimate cosiness belongs to the bedroom, especially when it’s bloody freezing outside – so how do I achieve it?
+The ultimate cosy bedroom, especially when it’s bloody freezing outside – so how do I achieve it?

 Especially in winter I tend to load the bedroom shelves with books – being an introvert I find it relaxing when I’m surrounded by stories I can peak into every now & then.
 And it’s not just books that work that way – it’s old photographs (how adorable are my vintage kitten postcards I got at the Covent Garden antique market though?), retro posters, pictures (those black & white portraits were done by my brother a few years back) and even listening to audiobooks on the turntable (ours is an old Crosley – similar to this one).

 Plants are everything – I fully accept that I have way too many in this house and I have (kind of) slowed down at adding new specimens but it still fills me with joy whenever I find a new ficus plant I haven’t seen before (yes, I’m still collecting all 500 of them – as per my promise here).
 Even one plant makes a difference though so why not try a little cactus or two?
 And if you’re extra greedy then IKEA’s got you covered with these cacti triple packs.